isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-Contolled-Access-Data.rst

 --------------------------------------------------------------------
 To be able to register your GCP Project and at least one service account to access controlled data the following must all be true:

-- you must be an **owner** of the GCP project (because you will need to add an ISB-CGC service account as a new projet member)
+- You must be an **owner** of the GCP project (because you will need to add an ISB-CGC service account as a new project member)
-- at any time, ALL members of the project MUST be authorized to use the data set (*ie* be a registered dbGaP "PI" or "downloader") (see dbGap Data Access `Request Portal <http://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?login=&page=login>`_, and `Understanding Data Security <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/data/data2/TCGA_Data_Security.html>`_ for more details).
+- At any time, ALL members of the project MUST be authorized to use the data set (*ie* be a registered dbGaP "PI" or "downloader") (see dbGap Data Access `Request Portal <http://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?login=&page=login>`_, and `Understanding Data Security <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/data/data2/TCGA_Data_Security.html>`_ for more details).
-- all members of the project have signed in to the ISB-CGC Web App *at least once*
+- All members of the project have signed in to the ISB-CGC Web App *at least once*
-- all members of the project have authenticated via the NIH login page and thereby linked their NIH identity to their Google identity
+- All members of the project have authenticated via the NIH login page and thereby linked their NIH identity to their Google identity
+- The GCP project can not be associated with an Organization
+- No Google Groups or other multi-member identifiers (e.g. all authenticated Google users) have been provided with a project role
+- The GCP project must have the ISB-CGC monitoring service account (SA) assigned to an Editor role
+- All SAs with roles in the project must belong to the project, with the exception of the ISB-CGC monitoring SA; this means that all Google-managed SAs with project roles must belong to the project as well
+- The SA you are registering cannot be the ISB-CGC monitoring SA, or SAs from other projects
+- You have not created any keys for any SAs in the project
+- No IDs have been assigned roles on any SAs in the project

 If ANY of these requirements are not met, your GCP and ANY associated service accounts will **not** be able to access controlled data.
 An automated email will be sent to the GCP project owner(s) if data access is revoked.